Writing a Business Book is Easier Than You Think

 As a business owner you already have stacks of knowledge

 You didn’t suddenly become an expert in your field, did you?
 You’ve had to work hard to earn your stripes.
-How many self-development books have you absorbed?
+How many self-development books have you consumed?
 How many courses and conferences have you paid for and attended?
 Maybe you’re still learning and investing in yourself.
 All this expertise, time, energy and effort can be put to good use.
 It can make you the influential author you aspire to be.

 Knowing your subject inside out and back to front means you can write a business book with ease and confidence.
 You won’t have to spend hours researching your topic because it’s all in your head, just waiting for the floodgates to open.